You were injured at work. Now what?

 What to do next

-To ensure you get your benefits quickly and can return to work as soon as you’re able:
+To make sure you get your benefits quickly and can return to work as soon as you’re able:

 - Respond to your claims representative’s calls and requests for information as soon as you can.
 Be sure to let your claims representative know if your medical condition changes, you start missing work, you need a diagnostic test (like an MRI), or you need medical equipment.

-- Stay in touch with the person in your organization who handles workers’ compensation claims and provide an updated list of your work restrictions after each doctor visit.
+- Stay in touch with the person in your organization who handles workers’ compensation claims.
+Provide an updated list of your work restrictions after each doctor visit.

 - Make sure your doctor knows your employer offers light-duty work, and that you’ve filed a workers’ compensation claim.
 Give your medical provider the following billing information: